 Marcia was in the middle of sorting the day’s incoming mail when David, her boss (the company owner), popped into her office.
 Before he even spoke, Marcia thought, “Now what?”

 “I’ll see what I can do, but it’s going to take some time.
 It will probably be tomorrow before I can get that information put together.”
 Although she responded calmly, she was frantically thinking, “Finding that info is going to be a real hassle!
-I’m going to have to look through a whole boatload of this year’s data entries and then convert that information into a report that will give him what he’s looking for.
-I’m hoping that “by tomorrow” is even possible, given what’s already on my plate for today…”
+I’m going to have to look through a whole boatload of this year’s data entries.
+Then I have to convert that information into a report that will give him what he’s looking for.
+I’m hoping that “tomorrow” is even possible, given what’s already on my plate for today…”

 “Tomorrow?”
-David asked incredulously, with extra emphasis—his reaction when he was frustrated and implying that Marcia was not capable of doing her job.
-(Sigh.)
+David asked incredulously – with extra emphasis – his reaction when he was frustrated.
+(His tone implied that Marcia was not capable of doing her job.
+Sigh.)

 About Your QuickBooks Chart of Accounts…